STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Introduction

 \subsection{Outline and Notations}

 The remainder of this paper is organized as follows.
-Section \ref{section3} states the EGS problem.
-Section \ref{section4} describes the EGS system architecture.
-Subsequently, Section~\ref{section5} presents the loss prediction and resource allocation algorithms.
+Section \ref{section2} states the EGS problem.
+Section \ref{section3} describes the STT-GS system architecture.
+Subsequently, Sections~\ref{section4} and \ref{section5} present the loss prediction and full transmission algorithms.
 Section~\ref{section6} presents experimental results.
 Finally, Section~\ref{section7} concludes this work.

 \emph{Notation}: Italic, bold, capital bold, and curlicue letters represent scalars, vectors, matrices, and sets, respectively. $\nabla f$ represents the gradient of a function $f$. $\mathbb{E}(x)$ represents the expectation of a random variable $x$. $\|\cdot\|$ denotes the vector norm function. $\lceil \cdot \rceil$ is the ceiling function. $|\cdot|$ is the magnitude of a scalar or the cardinality of a set, and $[\,\cdot\,]^T$ denotes the matrix transpose operation.
 The operators $(\cdot)^{T}$, $(\cdot)^{H}$, and $(\cdot)^{-1}$ take the transpose, Hermitian, and inverse of a matrix, respectively.
 The symbol $\mathbf{I}_{N}$ indicates the $N\times N$ identity matrix, $\mathbf{1}_{N}$ indicates the $N\times 1$ vector with all entries being unity, $\mathrm{diag}(\mathbf{x})$ indicates the diagonal matrix with diagonal elements being vector $\mathbf{x}$, and $\mathcal{CN}(0,1)$ stands for complex Gaussian distribution with zero mean and unit variance.
 Symbols $\in\mathbb{R}_+$ and $\in\mathbb{C}$ denote non-negative real numbers and complex numbers, respectively.
 Important variables and parameters are summarized in Table~\ref{TableSum}.